SS Regina (1907)

-The SS Regina was a Package Freighter built for the Merchant Mutual Line and home ported in Montreal, Quebec.
-Named after Regina, Saskatchewan, Regina had a tonnage of and a crew of 32.
+SS Regina was a package freighter built for the Merchant Mutual Line and home ported in Montreal, Quebec.
+Named after Regina, Saskatchewan, Regina had a tonnage of and a crew of 20.

 The ship sank during the Great Lakes Storm of 1913 after taking great damage.
 Lost for more than half a century, she became known as the "Great Mystery of the Great Storm of the Great Lakes".
 Since its discovery, she has become an active dive site for scuba divers and is now part of Michigan's underwater Preserve system.